 Climate Battery Greenhouse Updates

-We'll post regular updates here regarding the performance of the climate batteries installed in our high tunnel including lessons learned and other strategies we've employed to make our house functional.
-I'll only post updates for extraordinary events or findings that seem important to the overall function of the system.
-If we have a warmer stretch with nights just below freezing they probably won't be noted.
+Check in here for regular updates here regarding the performance of the climate batteries installed in our high tunnel including lessons learned and other strategies we've employed to make our house functional.
+Updates will be likely confined to the winter and shoulder seasons as we'll turn the system off in the summers.

 Sensors in place to monitor greenhouse temperature as well as the temperature of the outlets to determine an approximate climate battery temperature.
 For those with myAcurite, you can monitor our station at device ID 24:C8:6E:08:D2:67